 Where applicable, marker lights should be installed at intersections between Class 1 to Class 3 roadways.
+Where necessary, marker lights may be installed at intersections between Class 1 to Class 3 roadways.

-To ensure they are visible to approaching traffic, these marker lights should be semi cut-off (SCO) luminaires with a Type II distribution pattern (illumination along the road).
+To ensure they are visible to approaching traffic, these marker lights should be semi cutoff (SCO) luminaires with a Type II distribution pattern (illumination along the road).
 They should be oriented with the side area of the "drop glass" lens aimed along the major roadway to minimize illumination beyond the side of the road.

-To further minimize the impact of these luminaires on the environment, the luminaire should be mounted no higher than six metres and the bulb should be a 35 watt Low Pressure Sodium (LPS) to minimize the exposure of blue light.
+To further minimize the impact of these luminaires on the environment, the luminaire should be mounted no higher than six metres and the bulb should be a 35 watt Low Pressure Sodium (LPS) or amber LED to minimize the exposure to the environment of blue light.